-Karly Dawn Milner (Beginner Guitar) a mountain born singer and songwriter from Rowan County, Kentucky, began playing old time music with Jesse Wells, after years of studying classical music in voice and cello, and playing gospel and country music regionally.
-She performs with the Possum Queens band as a solo performer and with her band- Karly Dawn & the HillFolk.
+Karly Dawn Milner (Beginner Guitar) a mountain born singer and songwriter from Rowan County, Kentucky, plays guitar, banjo, dulcimer, cello and fiddle.
+Currently she performs with the Possum Queens band as a solo performer and with her band- Karly Dawn & the HillFolk.
 She has performed at Merlefest, Chicago’s Old Town School Of Folk, Appalshop’s Seedtime on the Cumberland and festivals throughout the region.
-Karly Dawn can be heard on her solo release- Oh Kentucky, as well as PBS’s Appalachia: Music from Home, Old Town School of Folk Music Songbook and Clack Mountain String Band Live.
+Karly Dawn can be heard on her solo release- Oh Kentucky, as well as PBS’s Appalachia: Music from Home, Old Town School of Folk Music Songbook Vol.4 and Clack Mountain String Band Live.
 With a special penchant for teaching music to children, she spent many years working as the outreach musician for the Kentucky Folk Art Museum.

-Don Rogers (Advanced Guitar) has deep roots in Kentucky old time music.
+Don Rogers (Intermediate Mandolin) has deep roots in Kentucky old time music.
 His grandfather and great uncles recorded on the Gennet label in the 1930s as the Kentucky String Ticklers.
-Don is a versatile multi-instrumentalist and singer who performs He is a versatile multi-instrumentalist and singer who performs with The Local Honeys, Marble Creek Rangers, and his band The Apostlebillies.
+Don is a versatile multi-instrumentalist and singer who performs He is a versatile multi-instrumentalist and singer who performs with The Local Honeys, Cole Chaney, Marble Creek Rangers, and his band The Apostlebillies.
 In addition to his passion for old Kentucky fiddle tunes, Don is also a songwriter whose work can be heard on several solo projects including his latest June Appal record, The Tiny Thread.
 Don’s song “I’m a Kentuckian” is fast becoming a new state anthem.
 Take a listen: